 Día del libro is the best.
 Falling on April 23rd of each year, Día del libro represents a fascinating chorus of cultures and history.
 It also bridges leisure’s gap between spring break and Labor Day in Spain (May 1st).
 Though not a bank holiday, it is very significant.
 Come April, one can see signs of Día del libro all over Madrid or any other city in Spain.
 These signs may include books (obviously), roses, dragons, blood, knights, and princesses.
 It’s not just one day, it’s an entire week of festivities.
-Here in Madrid, there’s La Noche de los libros —if you’re thinking this sounds like a partying sorts, it is.
+Here in Madrid, there’s La Noche de los libros —if you’re thinking this sounds like a party, it is.

 During the week preceding Día del libro, Madrid buzzes with literary activity.
 Most events happen during Madrid’s La Noche de los libros, which falls on Friday the 21st in 2017.
 On La Noche de los libros, people stay out late into the night celebrating the written and performed word.
 There are events in the street, cultural centers, libraries, and bookstores.
 Events include but are not limited to author appearances, readings, theater, music, street art, pop-up bookstores, and discounts.
 Authors come from all over the world.
 For example, 2017’s big international writer is Irvine Welsh, author of Trainspotting.
 Previous years have seen writers such as Amy Tan and Salman Rushdie.
 2017 also marks the centenary of Gloria Fuertes’ birth.
 Fuertes was a famous poet from Madrid and there will be special activities related to her life and work.
 Check out the Comunidad de Madrid’s official La Noche de los Libros website and Instituto Cervantes’ Semana Cervantina page for more information about what to do this year.